MuchiniGun/js30/README.md

 Day 8 : Done, it was alrihgt , just practicing manipulation based on events and where the mouse is etc.
 Day 9 : Done.
 Day 10: Done.
-Had to catch up a little bit but this was a good lesson, helped with understanding different types of thinking
+Had to catch up a little bit but this was a good lesson, helped with understanding different types of thinking Day 11: Done, similar logic to the canvas applied